openebs/openebs/documentation/source/install/cloud_solutions.rst

 Amazon Cloud
 =============

-Setting up OpenEBS with Kubernetes on Amazon EC2 Instances
+Setting up OpenEBS with Kubernetes on Amazon Web Services
 ----------------------------------------------------------

 This section provides instructions to set up a Kubernetes cluster on Amazon Web Services (AWS) and to have OpenEBS running in hyper converged mode.